Airbnb potential a plus for home buyers

-Lisa Richards’ Whittier Airbnb typically books up every weekend of the year.
+Lisa Richards’ Lyndale neighborhood Airbnb typically books up every weekend of the year.
 She bought her house in 2015, and stayed with friends and family on weekends when guests arrived.

 “By the summer, it was booking up so much that I was kind of homeless,” she said.